mit-orcd/orcd-docs-edit/docs/software/compile.md

 The second command links all of the object code into the executable.
 It does not need to find the header file, which has already been compiled into *roots.o*, but it does need to find the library file.

 Library files are linked using the `-l` flag.
-Their names are given excluding the lib prefix and exluding the `.so` suffix, which is `m` in this case.
+Their names are given excluding the *lib* prefix and exluding the *.so* suffix, which translates *libm.so* into `m` in this case.
+So we use `-lm` in the command.

 Just as we did above, we can combine the two steps into a single command:
 ```
 gcc roots.c -lm -o roots
 ```

-!!!
-"Note: check if the linker is able to find the linked libraries at runtime"
+!!!"Note: check if the linker is able to find the linked libraries at runtime"

     Because we are using shared libraries, the linker must be able to find the linked libraries at runtime, otherwise the program will fail.
-You can check the libraries required by a program, and whether they are being found correctly or not using the ldd command.
+You can check the libraries required by a program, and whether they are being found correctly or not using the `ldd` command.
 For out *roots* program, we get the following
     ```
     $ ldd roots
 	linux-vdso.so.1 (0x00007ffd2c962000)